-The City adopted a Commercial Linkage Fee program that will go into effect in January 2022.
-The program applies a \$5 per square foot fee on commercial development in the city.
-The City will collect the fee and use it to help produce or rehabilitate affordable housing units and/or acquire existing at-risk units.
-The fee may also fund studies and administration costs to support the fee program.
+IAs mentioned before, the City has adopted a Commercial Linkage Fee program, that will go into become effective in January 2022.
+The program applieimplementsed a \$5 per square foot fee on commercial development in the cCity.
+The City will collect the fee will be collected by the City and used to provide assistance for and use it to help productione or rehabilitation of affordable housing units, and/or the acquiresition of existing at-risk units.
+The fee may also fund the studies and administration costs to support the fee program.